 - If a student fails to meet this GPA requirement, they will not be allowed to continue as a graduate student in the program.

 - Students can defer their graduate admission for one year.
-If students do not matriculate after completing their BA degrees or within the one year deferral period, the graduate courses taken as undergraduate students will no longer count towards the graduate degree and students must reapply for admission to the graduate program.
+If students do not matriculate after completing their undergraduate degree or within one year deferral period, the graduate courses taken as undergraduate students will no longer count towards the graduate degree and students must reapply for admission to the graduate program.

 Visit the Journalism MA section for more information about the graduate program.